dkirkby/bossdata/docs/envvar.rst

     echo $BOSS_DATA_URL/$BOSS_SAS_PATH/boss/spectro/redux/$BOSS_REDUX_VERSION/

+You can optionally define one more environment variable ``BOSS_SPECLOG`` to locate a local checkout of the ``speclog`` svn product.
+This is only required if you need to access the full plug maps (including non-science fibers) using and prefer to use an environment variable instead of passing a path argument.
+See the :meth:`read_plug_map() <bossdata.raw.RawImageFile.read_plug_map>` documentation for details.

 The sections below describe how to access sources of data other than the default public DR12 release.

 SEQUELS Data